rajsingh701/Toy-Store-KPI-Report/README.md

 - A small percentage of products contribute to a large share of total revenue.
 - Some categories generate high sales but lower profit margins.
 - Certain regions dominate overall sales performance.

-- Sales show noticeable seasonal trends across specific months.
+---

+---

+## 🚀 How to Use This Project

+1. Download the `.pbix` file
+2. Open it using Power BI Desktop
+3. Explore the dashboard using filters and slicers
+4. Analyze insights from different views

 ---